Constructions using Galois Theory: Splitting Fields

 using Algorithm~\ref{next} with input $f, K, T_k, I_k, B$ and $P$ to define the next extension $K \leftarrow K[x]/g(x)$ in the towerwhere $T$ is a Tschirnhausen transformation~(\cite[Section 3.7]{suth_galois_global}). \item Set $B \leftarrow [ \alpha^i b : b \in B, 1 \le i < \#T_k ]$ where $\alpha$ is a root of $g$, a primitive element of the extension in the tower defined by the resolvent polynomial in Step~\ref{resolve}. \item Set $P \leftarrow [ \tau \pi : \pi \in P, \tau \in T_k]$. \end{enumerate} \item return $K$ as the splitting field of $f$ corresponding to $C$. \end{enumerate} \end{algo}

-Algorithm~\ref{fixed} uses the functionality from the computation of the Galois group of mapping back from a local splitting field to $F$, for example,~\cite[Section 3.2.1]{suth_galois_global}.
+Algorithm~\ref{fixed} Step~\ref{fixed_map} maps elements of the local splitting field back to $F$, as done by the computation of the Galois group, \cite[Section 3.2.1]{suth_galois_global}.
 However, when computing a tower of extensions the defining polynomial will be over the current top field in the tower so the coefficients need to be expressed with respect to an absolute basis to allow those coefficients to be mapped into $F$ by our oracles.
 This can be achieved using Algorithm~\ref{next}.

-Before considering the details of computing the resolvent polynomial, we first describe the preparation of the chain of subgroups necessary to compute a minimal degree splitting field as a tower of extensions.
+Before considering the details of computing the resolvent polynomial, we first describe the preparation of the chain of subgroups necessary to compute a splitting field as a tower of extensions.

-\begin{algo}[A minimal degree splitting field of a polynomial using its Galois group] Given \begin{itemize} \item a polynomial $f \in F[x]$ of degree $n$, where $F$ is $\Q, \Q(\alpha)$ or $\F_q(t)$, \end{itemize} compute a splitting field for $f$ of absolute degree the order of $\Gal(f)$, as a tower of algebraic extensions of $F$.
+\begin{algo}[A splitting field of a polynomial using its Galois group] Given \begin{itemize} \item a polynomial $f \in F[x]$ of degree $n$, where $F$ is $\Q, \Q(\alpha)$ or $\F_q(t)$, \end{itemize} compute a splitting field for $f$ of absolute degree the order of $\Gal(f)$, as a tower of algebraic extensions of $F$.

 \begin{enumerate} \item Compute $G = \Gal(f)$. \item If $G$ is the trivial group then $f$ splits over $F$.
 Stop. \item Compute a descending chain of subgroups $C_k$ of $G$ and matching invariants $I_k$ starting with $C_0 = G$ and $I_0 = 0$ by setting $d = \{1, \ldots, n\}$, $e = []$ and \begin{enumerate} \item for the stabilizer $\Stab_G(e \cup \{d_i\})$ having smallest size (to fix the largest field) over all $i$ move the corresponding $d_i$ from $d$ to $e$.
 If this stabilizer is not the last group in the chain $C$ then append it to $C$ and the invariant $x_{d_i}$ to $I$, \end{enumerate} until $d$ is empty. \item Compute the splitting field using Algorithm~\ref{tower} given $f, C$ and $I$. \end{enumerate} \end{algo}